jo3005/Asst9_AutomatedReadMe/output.md

 Usage guidelines have not yet been defined.

 ##Licence <a name="licence"></a>
-GNU Affero General Public License v3.0
+Apache License 2.0

 ##Contributing <a name="contributing"></a>
+ No contribution allowed

 ##Tests <a name="tests"></a>
 No test information is available at this time.